PranjulUpadhyay/Weather-App/README.md

-Enter city and get Weather informaton of that city
+Enter city name and get Weather informaton of that city